JoseQuintas/hwgui/contrib/qrencode/Readme.txt

    - Copy the DLL into the sample directory
      and run the sample program.
    - Copy the DLL into the directory running your HWGUI application.

+3.)
+Generate QR code by bat oder sh calls

+The file libqrcode_hb.prg is a collection of HWGUI functions needed to make the QR encode feature available for Harbour console programs.

+The (sample) program hb_qrencode.prg is a full application to generate QR codes from command line.

+Steps to build the sample program:

+Some steps are also to do for the HWGUI program.

+   - Extract the archive "QR-Code-generator-master.zip" in an temporary directory.

+   -  Change to build directory:
+       cd QR-Code-generator-master
+       cd c

+   - All Windows platforms:
+       Copy the desired build script from HWGUI environment in directory "contrib\qrencode" into the temporary directory above.
+       For example: Makefile.mingw

+   - Start build process:

+       MinGW: make -f Makefile.mingw *)
+       LINUX: make (usage of the Makefile delivered by archive of QR code generator)

+   - Copy header file "qrcodegen.h" to contrib\qrencode\include

+   - copy library "libqrcodegen.a" or "libqrcodegen.lib"
+       to the HWGUI "lib" directory.
+       The file extension depends of the used compiler.

+  - Optional: the temporary build directory is not needed any more, delete it.

+  Now build the sample application by typing:

+   hbmk2 hb_qrencode.hbp

+   Synopsis:

+   hb_qrencode <text convert to QR code> , <bitmap file name with QRcode,
+     add extension ".bmp"> [,<zoom factor>]

+   Default value for zoom factor is 3

+   Sample calls:
+   hb_qrencode "https://sourceforge.net/projects/hwgui" hwgui_sf.bmp
+   hb_qrencode "https://www.darc.de" darc.bmp

+   Trouble with Euro currency sign:
+   (Windows only)
+   * Euro = 3f (63 dec) = ?
+   ==> Instead of the Euro sign a "?" appears.
+   It seems, that is a problem by passing the character € on the command line interface.
+   The Euro sign is passed and visible, but not passed to the program.
+   See image:
+   command_with_Euro.png
+   (in subdirectory "img")
+   On LINUX, no trouble to write any UTF-8 into the QR code.

 =============== EOF of Readme.txt ========================